-Honor V10 comes equipped with 3,750mAh Li-Poly battery.
+Honor View 10 comes equipped with 3,750mAh Li-Poly battery.
 It’s a decent range for a near 6′ screen.
 In my testing, the battery life is modest and for normal tasks like browsing, watching videos on YouTube, and phone calls, the phone lives almost a day.
 But on heavy gaming, it can only live for 4-5 hours.
-There are many optimizations that help improve the battery life.
+There are many optimizations that help improve battery life.
 One such is the ultra power saving mode.
 Once it is enabled, it limits the app usage, reduces the graphics, and displays a single screen where you can add 6 applications.
-Other optimizations like smart resolution and smart rotation could further improve the battery life.
+Other optimizations like smart resolution and smart rotation could further improve battery life.

 The phone supports fast charging [9V/2A] and takes 30 minutes to reach 58%.
 The full charge may further take 50-60 minutes.
 The discharge rate is not as bad as other phones I tested.
-It’s smart power optimization restrict the apps running on background.
+It’s smart power optimization restrict the apps running on the background.

 Huawei didn’t remove the headphone jack though it comes with USB-Type C. Not just me, I believe you’d also be interested in the headphone jack as we’re so used to it.
 But there’s no headphone I could find in the box.
 So, I used ZenEar to listen to my favorite playlist.
 Once the headphone is connected, you can further optimize it by changing the Histen sound effects settings.